-The Kent Student Center is the "Community Center" for the University and exists to serve the cultural, social, and recreational needs of Kent State University students, faculty, staff, alumni, and the general public of northeastern Ohio.
-It is a unifying force within the University and vital to the University's total educational process, developing social responsibility and leadership skills through formal and informal associations.
+The Kent Student Center is the "Community Center" for the university and exists to serve the cultural, social and recreational needs of Kent State University students, faculty, staff, alumni and the general public of northeastern Ohio.
+It is a unifying force within the university and vital to the university's total educational process, developing social responsibility and leadership skills through formal and informal associations.

-The Student Center covers six and one-half acres of floor space and provides an abundance of facilities including thirty-two air-conditioned, carpeted meeting/dining/conference rooms in various sizes, decors and set-ups; the University Bookstore; a music listening center/gallery; copy center and design studio; TV lounge; commuter lounge with lockers; Food Court; Student Credit Union; merchandise stand; and the Student Center Plaza.
-Larger facilities include the Kiva, a multipurpose theatre; the Governance Chambers; the Hub, a favorite, informal gathering place; the spacious Ballroom, which accommodates 1,200 persons (1,000 for banquets), and features a railed balcony and a grand stage area; and the Kent Student Center Gameroom, which offers video games, billiards, table tennis, and various board games.
+The Student Center covers six and one-half acres of floor space providing an abundance of facilities and services, including 32 air-conditioned, carpeted meeting/dining/conference rooms in various sizes, decors and set-ups; the University Bookstore; a music listening center/gallery; TV lounge; commuter lounge with lockers; the Hub Food Court featuring Arabica, Bagels, Frossen Flo's, Mamma llardo's, Mark Pi's, McDonald's, Salsa Rico and Subway; Student Credit Union; Huntington Bank office; The Kent Market, which offers freshly made sandwiches and salads to qo; and the Student